BeejLuig/yt-tutorial-dashboard/README.md

 This app was created as a project for the Flatiron School's Fullstack Web Development Program.

 In order to use this application, you will need a [YouTube API key](https://developers.google.com/youtube/v3/getting-started).

+To see the app in action, check out my [blog post](http://bjcantlupe.com/2017/05/01/yt_tutorial_dashboard_react_redux_and_rails/)

 ## Installation